Baguio Philippines Travel Guide: Hotels, What to Do & Itinerary

 Taxi

-You can find them along major roads too such as Session Road, Harrison Road, and Marcos Highway.
-Baguio taxis tend to have their windows open, making the best out of Baguio’s chill air as natural air conditioning.
+You can also find them along major roads, such as Session Road, Harrison Road, and Marcos Highway.
+Baguio taxis tend to have their windows open, making the most of Baguio’s chill air as natural air conditioning.

 You can use a car booking app like Grab Taxi in Baguio.
 It’s just like a regular taxi with the added convenience of being able to hail a cab with your mobile app.
 If you want to book a ride faster, it helps to go to a known landmark.